-All services from Employers Choice Screening are compliant with state and federal regulations.
+All services from Employers Choice Screening are in compliance with state and federal regulations.

 Please note that in addition to Federal laws and regulations, individual States may have separate and/or supplementary laws and regulations that also govern employment background screening.

-To ensure Employer compliance with applicable federal and state laws, your Credit Reporting Agency (CRA) has a duty to inform its clients about the Fair Credit Reporting Act (FCRA), the Federal Trade Commission (the governing federal agency that enforces the FCRA) and all relevant state laws.
+To ensure an employer is in compliance with applicable federal and state laws, your Credit Reporting Agency (CRA) has a duty to inform their clients about the Fair Credit Reporting Act (FCRA), the Federal Trade Commission (the governing federal agency that enforces the FCRA), and all relevant state laws.

-The purpose of the American with Disabilities act is to provide a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.
+The purpose of the Americans with Disabilities Act is to provide a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.

 Finally, to invoke the sweep of congressional authority, including the power to enforce the fourteenth amendment and to regulate commerce, in order to address the major areas of discrimination faced day-to-day by people with disabilities.